You'll dance every day.

 Core classes include modern dance, ballet, anatomy and kinesiology for dancers, somatic studies, dance history, teaching, theater production, choreography, and Senior Synthesis.

 Enrich your dance portfolio with electives in African and Afro-Cuban, jazz, and tap.

 Apply to the university.
 Your application to the university must be on file prior to your audition.
 The early action and academic scholarship application deadline is November 1.
-(For the academic year 2017-18, in order to be considered for scholarships, you must apply by November 1 and audition on October 21, November 4, November 11 or January 13, 2018.)
 The undergraduate (freshman) deadline is January 15.
 The transfer application priority deadline is March 1.